mohsaqr/tnaExtras/README.md

 **Enhanced in v0.2.0: Multi-Group Support** - Now supports analysis across multiple groups (3+) in addition to the original two-group comparisons.

+**Enhanced in v0.3.0: Actual Group Names** - All analysis functions now display actual group names in results, tables, and graphs instead of generic "A", "B", "C" labels.

 ## Features

 - **Association Rule Learning**: Complete implementation of Apriori and FP-Growth algorithms for mining frequent patterns and association rules